 When it comes to horses, the biggest challenge people have is ego, their own ego gets between the horse and them – it has often been said that “broken people make the best horsemen”.
 Certainly, that was a theme of the movie Buck.
 Buck Brannaman had a less than ideal childhood that resulted in harsh treatment by his, apparently, drunken father and his removal from his father’s custody.

 Horses are important to humans, they have been for thousands of years, for work and for pleasure, for war, for transportation and so much more.
 A hundred years ago they were our main means of land transportation.
 A hundred years ago we had a better understanding of them, of what they are, how they think and react.
-A hundred years ago we got around horses a lot more, out of necessity.
+A hundred years ago we got around horses a lot more, certainly out of necessity.

-Yet, every time we interact with horses, we are training them, training without training.
+Yet, aware or not, every time we interact with horses, we are training them, effectively training without training.
 We are either training them to do what we want them to do, or we are training them to do something else.
 When you approach your horse do you extend your hand for them to sniff?
 Seems innocuous enough, we do it with dogs – we are taught to extend the back of our hand, held in a fist, towards a strange dog before we engage with it.